Maine Coon Cat Depression: Signs, Causes & How To Help Your Cat

 - Feliway or other pheromone diffusers can soothe stressed or anxious cats.

-- Soft bedding, warmth, gentle brushing all help.
+- Soft bedding, warmth, and gentle brushing all help.

 - Sometimes calming music or ambient sound helps reduce background stress.